qtc-de/container-arsenal/car/resources/containers/nginx/README.md

 ```

 Now, an example file is placed within the ``~/arsenal/nginx/download`` folder and it is demonstrated that it can be
-accessed from whe *webroot* of the webserver.
+accessed from the *webroot* of the webserver.

 ```console
 [qtc@kali ~]$ echo "Hello World :D" > ~/arsenal/nginx/download/hello.txt